 Edge cases.
 Roles where a license is needed but the scope of work is administrative, advisory, or monitoring rather than direct patient care.
 MSLs, clinical monitors, and medical writers frequently hold clinical credentials but are not treating patients under the employer's license; these roles are typically EOR-employable, but the provider should confirm local healthcare-practitioner employment rules.

 Poor fits.
-Direct patient-facing clinical work under a US state license — for example, a hospital system hiring a staff nurse or a telehealth company employing a physician who will prescribe.
+Direct patient-facing clinical work under a US state license.
+For example, a hospital system hiring a staff nurse or a telehealth company employing a physician who will prescribe.
 In those cases the regulatory structure is about the license-holder's scope and the employer's registration, not about the employment contract.
 An EOR can help with non-clinical adjacent hires and with international non-US-licensed clinicians, but it is not a substitute for state-level credentialing or a clinical professional employer organization.
 Controlled-substance handling and some trial-investigator roles introduce similar limits.

 Any EOR promising to make these poor-fit situations disappear is worth a second look.